RA-Consulting-GmbH/openscenario.api.test/doc/howtocontribute.rst

 First steps
 -----------

-First, make up your mind to which programming platform (Java, C++) you want to contribute to.

 See the `README.md <https://github.com/ahege/openscenario.api.test/blob/master/README.md>`_ page for building instructions.

 Also, make sure that you are proficient enough in OpenSCENARIO.
 The `User Guide <https://www.asam.net/index.php?eID=dumpFile&t=f&f=3496&token=df4fdaf41a8463e585495001cc3db3298b57d426>`_ is a great place to start learning.
 Download the  `full release <https://www.asam.net/standards/detail/openscenario/#>`_ and go through the examples.